dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 To generalize this even more, we can state that

+{{% callout IMPORTANT %}}
-> Service abstractions should not expose other service abstractions in their definition
+Service abstractions should not expose other service abstractions in their definition.
+{{% /callout %}}

 This means that a service abstraction should not accept other service types as input, nor should it have service abstractions as output parameters or as a return type.
 Application services that depend on other application services force their clients to know about both abstractions.
-The problem is therefore broader than just factories, but for the rest of the article I’ll solely focus on the Abstract Factory.
+The problem is, therefore, broader than just factories, but for the rest of the article I’ll solely focus on the Abstract Factory.

 Instead of having an `IServiceFactory` abstraction returning `IService`, at least two alternatives exist: